Generic Name: ciprofloxacin hydrochloride

 ||48 to 58

 |Campylobacter jejuni ATCC 33560

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Eight in vitro mutagenicity tests have been conducted with ciprofloxacin, and the test results are listed below:

-Long-term carcinogenicity studies in rats and mice resulted in no carcinogenic or tumorigenic effects due to ciprofloxacin at daily oral dose levels up to 250 and 750 mg/kg to rats and mice, respectively (approximately 1.7- and 2.5- times the highest recommended therapeutic dose based upon mg/m2).
+Long-term carcinogenicity studies in rats and mice resulted in no carcinogenic or tumorigenic effects due to ciprofloxacin at daily oral dose levels up to 250 mg/kg and 750 mg/kg to rats and mice, respectively (approximately 1.7- and 2.5- times the highest recommended therapeutic dose based upon body surface area, respectively).